 PHOTO Harry Barr with three Itzikovich siblings, Rina, and extended family (~1960)

 - The four children of Harry and Rina Barr:

 - Sarah Barr Siegel Charnis, was born in Lithuania in 1906.
 She married Isadore Siegel, and after his death married Charles Charnis.
 Sarah died in Northbrook, Illinois, on 8 March 2003.

 PHOTO Sarah Barr Charnis with parents and extended family (~1960)

 - George Barr was born in Wisconsin in 1912.
 Trained as a chemist, he lost a leg in an automobile accident in 1935, after which he made it his mission to employ people with disabilities.
 In 1951, he was presented the President's Trophy on the occasion of "National Employ the Physically Handicapped Week" (now National Disability Employment Awareness Month).
-In 1976, he helped fund the Barr-Harris Children’s Grief Center, a clinic for the treatment of bereaved children in downtown Chicago.
+In 1976, he helped fund the Barr-Harris Children’s Grief Center, a clinic in Chicago for the treatment of bereaved children.
 George Barr died in Chicago, Illlinois, on 11 November 1989.

 DOCUMENT Newspaper article about George Barr's company (1944)

 DOCUMENTS George Barr is honored by President Truman (Truman Papers, 1951; New Outlook, 1952)

 PHOTO George Barr with parents and extended family (~1960)